How to Get Radiant Skin: From Acne to Eczema, Kiss Inflammatory Skin Disorders Goodbye!

 In the early 1930s, two dermatologists named John H. Stokes and Donald M. Pillsbury put forth the idea that poor gut ecology may cause things like anxiety, depression, and acne.

 In their research, Stokes and Pillsbury found a direct relationship between the health of the gut and the health of the skin.
-They developed a protocol that involved the administration of lactobacillus-rich milk and saw much success.
-(7)
+1 This is known as the gut-skin axis.
+2 They developed a protocol that involved the administration of lactobacillus-rich milk and saw much success.
+1

 The best way to support your overall wellbeing and your immune system is to focus on a healthy inner ecology.
 This means choosing a diet that is full of fermented foods.

 It is essential to eat fermented foods each and every day.
-This is because these foods are full of beneficial bacteria, or probiotics, that go straight to the gut.
+These foods are full of beneficial bacteria, or probiotics, that go straight to the gut.
 The beneficial bacteria available in these foods have been found to support the body beyond digestion.
 This means that multiple systems benefit, including the skin.

 Because the microbes found on the skin are just as valuable to the immune system as those lining the walls of the digestive tract, it is important to also nourish a healthy microbial community on the skin itself.

-A few ounces a day of coconut water kefir, fermented coconut meat, or a probiotic beverage will help restore the balance of your inner ecosystem.
+A few ounces a day of coconut water kefir or a probiotic beverage will help restore the balance of your inner ecosystem.
 Many of our Body Ecology community members incorporate these into their favorite face mask or face wash.